jimhigson/oboe.js-website/content/why.md

 This won't work for every use case.
 Websockets remains the better choice where live data after-the-fact is no longer interesting.
-REST-based Cacheable streaming works best for cases where the live data remains interesting as it ages.
+REST-based Cacheable streaming works best for cases where the live data is not specific to a single user and remains interesting as it ages.

 In Summary
 ----------